Aaron-Quickstart/tester_projects/Pokedex/README.md

     - aaron12clure (at) gmail.com

 ## Website Use
-- Recreate the in world Pokedex experience
+- Learn basic info about Pokemon
     - Search for Pokemon by name
         - Display name, information about the Pokemon, and an image of that porkemon (using an API)